wandsea/pcat-compiler/README.md

 with project on PCAT was offered by
 [Prof. Harry H.Porter](http://web.cecs.pdx.edu/~harry/) in 2005.
-Although in Java without solution, its supplimentary materials as well as lectures closely linked to the PCAT compiler, still means a lot to us.
+Although in Java without solution, its supplimentary materials as well as lectures closely linked to the PCAT compiler, still mean a lot to us.